Stairlift Advice

 Falls are one of the leading causes of injury in older adults, which is why stair safety overlaps closely with fall prevention advice for the elderly.

-Types of Stairlifts and Rails
+types of stairlifts and Rails

 The staircase itself determines what options are available.